skip to main content

 • Provide a variety of meaningful working experiences under direct supervision of qualified personnel.

 • Note the student’s work skills, progress, and professional attitude at the worksite.
-Complete a student evaluation form for each interim and final marking period and forward to teacher/coordinator.
+Complete a student evaluation form for each interim and final marking period and forward to the teacher.
+If applicable, evaluate the student project at the end of year.

-• Maintain communication with the teacher/coordinator; with contact at least twice per quarter and additionally as needed.
+• Maintain communication with the teacher; with contact at least twice per quarter and additionally as needed.

-• Promptly contact teacher/coordinator regarding any questions, concerns, or problems (attendance, attitude, etc.)
+• Promptly contact the teacher regarding any questions, concerns, or problems (attendance, attitude, etc.)

 • Follow all federal, state, and local laws for the employment of minors, including those regulating hours of employment.